bojan-vujic/JavaScript-Algorithms-and-Data-Structures/README.md

 It took me about 4-5 weeks to go through all 299 challenges at the given course and these 5 are the final ones.
 It was a very nice journey, I enjoyed a lot and I hope you'll find some enjoyment too.

 Before you check the solutions, I strongly encourage you to try it yourself!
-If you can't see a solution or frustrated working on in, you are not alone, just take a break, do something else and return to the problem later.
+If you can't see a solution or frustrated working on it, you are not alone, just take a break, do something else and return to the problem later.

 Complete these **5 JavaScript projects** to earn the JavaScript Algorithms and Data Structures certification.
 * [Palindrome Checker](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects/palindrome-checker)